-OUR CORPORATE GOVERNANCE HIGHLIGHTS We believe that effective corporate governance is critical to our ability to create long term value for our stockhold following highlights certain key aspects of our corporate governance framework: ders.
-T
+OUR CORPORATE GOVERNANCE HIGHLIGHTS

+We believe that effective corporate governance is critical to our ability to create long term value for our stockholders.
+The following highlights certain key aspects of our corporate governance framework:

-□ We Have Majority Voting for Directors.
-We have adopt majority voting for directors pursuant to which nomine fail to achieve an affirmative majority of votes cast mutheir resignation. □ We Hold Annual Elections for Directors.
-We do not help the properties of the propertie s who executive officers and our directors to a naintain a meaningful ☐ We Hold Annual Elections for Directors.
-We do not h staggered board. re a Our Key Committees are Independent independent Audit, Compensation and Corporate Governance Committees. • ☐ We Assess Board Performance.
-We conduct regular even of our Board and Committees. uations do not maintain a
+- □ We Have An Independent and Diverse Board.
+Five of our six directors are independent.
+Three of our six directors are women and two of our directors identify with an underrepresented diverse race or ethnicity. - We Have Majority Voting for Directors.
+We have adopted majority voting for directors pursuant to which nominees who fail to achieve an affirmative majority of votes cast must submit their resignation. - □ We Hold Annual Elections for Directors.
+We do not have a staggered board. - □ We Assess Board Performance.
+We conduct regular evaluations of our Board and Committees.